You've booked your first meeting. What now?

-To obtain an overview of our Licensee, the advice services we can provide, our qualifications, our initial and ongoing fee ranges as well as a range of other areas, you can refer to our Financial Services Guide, Nick’s Adviser Profile and Shereen’s Adviser Profile any time.
+To obtain an overview of our Licensee, the advice services we can provide, our qualifications, our initial and ongoing fee ranges as well as a range of other areas, you can refer to our Financial Services Guide (FSG), which is in the footer of our website, any time.

 How to prepare

 To provide you with the best possible advice and service, we want to get to the heart of your goals, dreams and aspirations.
 Having a good understanding of your current situation, both personally and financially, and being prepared for an open and honest conversation, is key to getting the most out of your first meeting experience and the foundation of building a truly meaningful and valuable relationship with us.

 It’s a good idea to start thinking about: